ec-europa/europa-component-library/framework/components/ecl-files/README.md

 # Files

-File component used to show info about the file that can be downloaded or how is displayed multimedia files (image and video).
+File component is used to show info about the file that can be downloaded or how are displayed multimedia files (image and video).

-## Default
+## Default file download

 Default implementation of the file download component.

-## Image

-Displays the file image.

-## Video

-Displays the file video.

 ## File download with translations

 Displays the download file available in several languages.

-TODO: stop relying on Bootstrap collapse

-## File Link
+## Links to files

-Displays the link for a download/page.
+Displays the links for a download page.

+## Image file

+Displays the file image.

+## Video file

+Displays the file video (in an iframe or video tag).